Paul Bongiorno: Westpac arguments expose bare knuckle politics

 The agency is pursuing Westpac for breaking the law on 23 million occasions over five years, amounting to more than $11 billion, to create the biggest breach in Australia’s history.

-Crucially for the government it is not only the unions who are infuriated by the government’s hands-off attitude to the shocking revelations of this corporate malfeasance but key crossbench senator Pauline Hanson.
+Crucially for the government, it is not only the unions who are infuriated by its hands-off attitude to the shocking revelations of this corporate malfeasance but key crossbench senator Pauline Hanson.

 Senator Hanson says she will not “go out there union bashing when we cannot deal with white-collar crime, especially what Westpac has done with 23 million breaches”.

-Ms O’Neil, the ACTU president, says the government “is hell bent on trying to shut us down”, wanting to remove union officials for minor paperwork breaches and citing a disparity in fines already between companies and unions for such breaches.
+Ms O’Neil, the ACTU president, says the government “is hell bent on trying to shut us down”, wanting to remove union officials for minor paperwork breaches.
+She cites a disparity in fines already between companies and unions for such breaches.

-Ms O’Neil says “this is extreme.
+“This is extreme.
 It’s dangerous.
-There’s no equivalent in the western world and there’s no justification for it”.
+There’s no equivalent in the western world and there’s no justification for it,” Ms O’Neil says.

-Labor leader Anthony Albanese took the fight directly to the Prime Minister Scott Morrison pointing out “last week it was reported that an organisation had broken money-laundering laws 23 million times.
-Was it a union or a bank?”
+Labor leader Anthony Albanese took the fight directly to Prime Minister Scott Morrison, pointing out “last week it was reported that an organisation had broken money-laundering laws 23 million times.
+Was it a union or a bank?”.

 Mr Morrison said it was a bank and claimed credit for introducing the Banking Executive Accountability Regime, which can empower the Australian Prudential Regulation Authority to fine and ban executives from lucrative directorships.

-The problem is it is not retrospective and applies only from July last year and so ignores four years of Westpac’s profitable and illegal behaviour.
+The problem is the regime is not retrospective and applies only from July last year – so ignores four years of Westpac’s profitable and illegal behaviour.

-Morrison like the relevant minister Christian Porter in trying to defend the need for his proposed integrity laws cited the record of the CFMMEU’s John Setka and his record before the courts.
+In trying to defend the need for his proposed integrity laws, Mr Morrison, like the relevant minister, Christian Porter, cited the CFMMEU’s John Setka and his record before the courts.

 This merely exposed the sophistry of their latest arguments.

-Mr Setka went down under existing laws, the very point made by the ACTU.
+Mr Setka – who is no longer a Labor Party member but refuses to stand down from his CFMMEU job – went down under existing laws, the very point made by the ACTU.

 The PM and his senior colleagues have no compunction demanding that Mr Setka’s head should roll, while they say the fate of Westpac’s leaders is in the hands of the bank’s shareholders.

 AUSTRAC’s minister Peter Dutton was slightly more forthright.
-He accused “Westpac banking bosses through their negligence … of giving a free pass to pedophiles” and they would pay a heavy price.
+He accused “Westpac banking bosses through their negligence … of giving a free pass to paedophiles” and said they would pay a heavy price.

-That price could see the bank cop a billion-dollar fine, but the government that accuses the militant unions of seeing massive fines as no more than the cost of doing business has not accused the banks of reckless lawlessness.
+That price could be a billion-dollar fine for the bank.
+But the government that accuses the militant unions of seeing massive fines as no more than the cost of doing business has not accused the banks of reckless lawlessness.

-Maybe it’s because unlike the giant construction union, Westpac since 2010 has handed more than $780,000 in donations to the coalition.
+Maybe it’s because, unlike the giant construction union, Westpac has –since 2010 – handed more than $780,000 in donations to the Coalition.

 Paul Bongiorno AM is a veteran of the Canberra Press Gallery, with 40 years’ experience covering Australian politics